sok-og-skriv/sok-og-skriv-web/docs/en/writing/structure.md

 There are many ways in which you can structure an assignment.
 Earlier on in your studies, you will often encounter “explain and discuss”-style assignments.
 In the health and natural sciences, the [IMRAD model](/en/writing/the-imrad-format.html#introduction) (Introduction, Methods and Materials, Results and Discussion) is often used.
 In the humanities and social sciences, you usually have more freedom to decide how you want to structure your text.

-::: example A good assignment is characterised by
+::: eksempel A good assignment is characterised by

 * All questions that arise are answered or explored
 * Things are made clear for the reader